An RBG construction of integral surgery homeomorphisms: -special RBG links

 We obtain a knot diagram of $(K_G,f_g)$ as follows.
 Choose a diagram of an $n$-special RBG link $L$.
 Isotope $L$ such that $B=\mu_R$.
 Slide $G$ over $R$ such that $G$ does not intersect some meridian disk $\Delta_B$ of $R$ bounded by $B$.
 Cancel the pair $(B,R)$.
 Denote the image of $(G,g)$ by $(G',g')$.
 Similarly, we can obtain $(K_B, f_b)$.

-\begin{remark} Since there is only one orientation preserving homeomorphism between $S^3$ up to isotopy, in the standard (empty) diagram of $S^3$, the framed knot $(K_G,f_g)$ is isotopic to $(G',g')$ and $(K_B,f_b)$ is isotopic to $(B',b')$. \end{remark}
+\begin{remark} Since there is only one orientation preserving homeomorphism of $S^3$ up to isotopy, in the standard (empty) diagram of $S^3$, the framed knot $(K_G,f_g)$ is isotopic to $(G',g')$ and $(K_B,f_b)$ is isotopic to $(B',b')$. \end{remark}

-Notice that isotopies and slides does not change the determinant of the linking matrix, and a slam-dunk changes the sign of the linking matrix.
+Notice that isotopies and slides do not change the determinant of the linking matrix, and a slam-dunk changes the sign of the linking matrix.
 Therefore, the homeomorphism $\phi_L$ induced by $L$ is an $n$-surgery homeomorphism.